How to Shave Your Genitals for Men: an Illustrated Guide

 ...to just trim the area or do a quick and simple shave.

-The electric body groomer shown right is the Philips Norelco Body Groom Pro.
+The electric body groomer shown is the Philips Norelco Body Groom Pro, which I recommend highly.

 The Importance of Using the Best Shaving Supplies